Apres Harfang: France’s Next High-End UAVs

 With that in mind, France has a number of options.

-Heron TP: Interim MALE – for now.
+Heron TP (IAI/ Dassault/ Thales).
 Also known as the Heron 2 or Eitan, this is a larger and more advanced version of the Heron UAV that formed the basis for EADS’ Harfang.
 The Eitan project began in 2004, initial flights began in October 2007, and the new Israeli squadron was formally unveiled in February 2010 – but was reportedly operational before that.
-A French version would involve a number of modifications, plus testing time, and it was thought that by 2015-2016 date, Thales-Dassault’s derivative SDM could be available for under EUR 1 billion investment.
-They were one of the 2 teams that put in French UAV bids in 2010, but the competition hit a cul-de-sac as France stepped back from the proposed buy, and began looking at alternatives.
+A French version would involve a number of modifications, plus testing time, and it was thought that by 2015-2016, Thales-Dassault’s derivative SDM could be available for under EUR 1 billion investment.

 EADS’ Talarion.
 The Talarion Advanced UAV project was rolled out in 2009 as the European MALE (Medium Altitude, Long Endurance) UAV collaboration between France, Spain, and Germany, and was one of the 2 bids submitted to the French in 2010.
 After that impressive entrance, however, it faded.
 The reasons boil down to time, cost, and risk.

 Unlike the other options here, Talarion is an entirely new design.
 That increases risk, and ensures that all integration must be done de novo.
 It’s also the only jet-powered UAV in this set, and seems positioned as a heavy, high-end option somewhere between the MQ-9 Reaper and the USAF’s high altitude, very long endurance RQ-4 Global Hawk.
 EADS reportedly offered a pre-financed EUR 1.4 billion development deal for Talarion, in return for a purchase commitment beginning around 2017.
-French parliamentary estimates placed Talarion’s total program costs at around EUR 2.9 billion, including around 12-15 systems of 3 UAVs each.
+French parliamentary estimates have placed Talarion’s total program costs at around EUR 2.9 billion, including around 12-15 systems of 3 UAVs each.

 France didn’t bite.
 Turkey said yes in principle, but needed others to step forward.
 Meanwhile, Spain’s ongoing financial crisis, and Germany’s sharp defense budget cuts, stripped Talarion of its original European support.
 EADS was investing its own funds to continue development, but they officially suspended that work in February 2012.
+EADS has another opening, thanks to November 2013 EDA declarations of intent to cooperate on MALE UAV projects, and an announcement that EADS Talarion would be the basis a MALE UAV partnership with France’s Dassault and Italy’s Alenia.
+The question is still cost, however; EADS’ November 2013 proposal estimated EUR 1 billion for development alone.

 Contracts & Key Events